-We naively thought that we could go anytime and catch some waves, as surfing is what has made Arugam Bay so popular, but we went in March and there were almost no waves.
+We naively thought that we could go anytime and catch some waves, as surfing is what has made Arugam Bay so popular, but we went in March and there were very few waves.
 The high season for swell is from July to September which closely coincides with the hotter, drier weather.
-This also means it is the high season for tourism as up until March, Arugam Bay is typically experiencing wet and rainy weather.
+This also means it is the high season for tourism, as up until March, Arugam Bay is typically experiencing wet and rainy weather.
 When we were there it was really quiet and over half the restaurants were still closed for the season.

 Don’t let that put you off making the journey out here though as Arugam Bay has so much more to offer than surf.
 Take a few days to relax and explore Sri Lanka’s east coast.